karpikpl/azure-web-pub-sub-sample/README.md

 - `Azure Subscription`: The Azure Subscription where your resources will be deployed.

 > NOTE: This may take a while to complete as it executes three commands: `azd package` (packages a deployable copy of your application),`azd provision` (provisions Azure resources), and `azd deploy` (deploys application code).
 You will see a progress indicator as it packages, provisions and deploys your application.

+#### Run the console scheduler

+Once the infrastructure is deployed, `appsettings.local.json` files will be created for all projects.

+To schedule a job, run `dotnet run` from `console-scheduler` directory.

+There are two other test project that just verify azure web pub sub is working:
+- `console-publisher` - sends message to all subscribers.
+- `console-subscriber` - subscribe to message from web pub sub.